19hours/sg-statutes/Acts/Agency for Science, Technology and Research Act.md

 (CHAPTER 5A)

+formerly known as

+NATIONAL SCIENCE AND TECHNOLOGY BOARD ACT

+(CHAPTER 201A)

 This Legislative History is provided for the convenience of users of the Agency for Science, Technology and Research Act.
-It is not part of this Act.
+It is not part of the Act.

 ||||
 |:-|:-|:-|